Working with First Nation Artists and Communities

 Introduction

-First Nation people have been very much part of the Tracks story.
-From the company doing residenceces in communities to First nation artists doing residnces with the company.
-Within major productions Choerograpers have shared there stories with the world, dancers, young and old have have featured in these productions as well as taking part in development and partication programs.
-The intergeneration values of Tracks and our understanding that the dance is not sperate from any other art forms, the places we inhabit, and the life and community that we live in, are all values growning out of decades of working with first nation artists.
+First Nations people have been an important part of the Tracks story; from residences in remote communities to First Nations artists having residences with the company.
+Within major productions, choreographers have shared their stories with the world, dancers young and old have have featured in these productions as well as taking part in development and participation programs.
+The intergeneration values of Tracks and our understanding that the dance is not separate from other art forms, places we inhabit, and the life and community that we live in, are all values growing from decades of working with First Nation artists.

 Community Residencies and Performances